rdunlocked18/SuperUnlocked_WebView-Android/Readme.md

+#Changelog
+  Support to latest android
+  Notifications Support For M+

 # App Description
   _This app is a simple webview app with FCM notification + drawer submenus_ <br />
   _Pretty easy to customize and Run_ <br />